corey-shen/cs263-knowledge-editing-rag/README.md

 ## RAG-vs-ROME conflict experiment

 `scripts/eval_rag_conflict.py` tests what happens when an edited model and retrieved text disagree.
+This matters because knowledge-editing benchmarks usually query the edited model directly, while real systems often put a retriever in front of the model.
+If the weights say the edited fact but the retrieved document says the original fact, the model has two competing sources of truth.

 For each hand-written case in `data/rag_conflict/handwritten.json`, the script evaluates the same query plus paraphrases before and after a ROME edit under three conditions:

 | Condition | Prompt context |
 |-----------|----------------|